ShresthaRajat/monk/README.md

 - [License](#license)

 ## Features
-This Project can host a simple platform for a maze generetor and provides an Endpoint which provides the required information to generate a maze.
+This Project can host a simple platform for a maze generator and provides an Endpoint which provides the required information to generate a maze.

 ## Requirements
-Python 3.5 or higher for the maze generetor to work.
+Python 3.5 or higher for the maze generator to work.
 The required python packages are:
 - flask
 - flask_cors
 - graphene